kizito9898/IT-Documentation/Azure/Entra-ID-Fundamentals.md

 ---
 ## 4. Configuring Multi-Factor Authentication (MFA)
+ - By Default you can also create Multi-Factor Authenti
 ### **4.1 Enforcing MFA for Users**
 1. Go to **Microsoft Entra admin center** > **Users**.
 2. Click **Per-user MFA** settings.